prasanna7401/prasanna7401/README.md

-I am a Cloud Security Engineer @ [Cavallo Technologies](https://cavallotechnologies.ca/), where I am doing my Co-op/internship, as a part of my Master of Cybersecurity program @ [SFU](https://www.sfu.ca/).
-I'm also certified in Azure & AWS.
+I am a Cloud Security Engineer at [Cavallo Technologies](https://cavallotechnologies.ca/), where I am doing my Co-op/internship as part of my Master of Cybersecurity program at [SFU](https://www.sfu.ca/).
+I'm also certified in Azure and AWS.

 :speech_balloon: Connect with me on [![LinkedIn](https://img.shields.io/badge/LinkedIn-0A66C2?style=flat&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/prasanna7401/)